kukulaka/kukulaka.github.io/README.md

 ### `yarn deploy`

-This deploys the project to [https://kukulaka.github.io/](https://kukulaka.github.io).
+This deploys the project to [https://kukulaka.github.io/](https://kukulaka.github.io) from `/build`.

 ### `yarn storybook`
 This runs the storbook instance at Open [http://localhost:6006](http://localhost:6006) to view it in the browser.